-It is a profound privilege to have worked as a mental health professional for the past two decades, helpings hundreds of people find relief and healing from emotional pain.
+It is a profound privilege to have worked as a mental health professional for the past two and a half decades, helping hundreds of people find relief and healing from emotional pain.

-I've spent 15 years as a senior staff psychologist at the Department of Psychiatry at Kaiser Permanente, Santa Rosa conducting individual and group psychotherapy as well as developing programs for patients and staff on the health benefits of positive psychology.
+I've spent 15 years as a senior staff psychologist at the Department of Psychiatry at Kaiser Permanente, Santa Rosa, CA conducting individual and group psychotherapy as well as developing programs for patients and staff on the health benefits of positive psychology.
 Additionally, I have facilitated groups for patients with cancer and chronic pain, supervised post-doctoral residents, offered trainings for health professionals, and taught psychology and wellness courses at community gatherings and local colleges.
-I currently offer a private psychotherapy practice in San Rafael.
+For many years, I have been offering services through my private psychotherapy practice.

 Qualifications & Approach